 Gay in Vietnam: Legally, much is still a gray area

 Since 2018, ICS has also been offering training courses to train doctors on the special needs of trans people.
-In addition, Tan Thu Nguyen regularly publishes magazine articles and blog posts in order to create a greater awareness of their situation and problems and a sound understanding of operations and hormones.
+In addition, Tan Thu Nguyen regularly publishes magazine articles and blog posts to create a greater awareness of their situation and problems and a sound understanding of operations and hormones.
 “It is legally still a gray area,” says Ngo Le Phuong Linh, “because a transgender can adjust the gender with an operation – but that doesn’t change it in their passport.”

 Nevertheless, awareness of the existence of trans people is growing in Vietnamese society.
 For example, a transgender pride took place in Ho Chi Minh City last November 2019.
-So Vietnam isn’t quite the paradise that the local LGBT community would want, but the way seems to be the right one.
+So, Vietnam isn’t quite the paradise that the local LGBT community would want, but the way seems to be the right one.